 When caregivers do not respond appropriately to a child’s need for help, the child may learn that they cannot change their situation.
 If this occurs regularly, the state of learned helplessness may persist into adulthood.

 For example, children with a history of prolonged abuse and neglect

 Some characteristics of learned helplessness in children include:

 - low motivation

 - ascribing a lack of success to a lack of ability

 - ascribing success to factors beyond their control, such as luck

-In childhood, learned helplessness often presents at school.
-If a child studies hard in order to do well in their schoolwork, but ultimately does poorly, they may feel helpless and hopeless.
+In childhood, learned helplessness often presents itself at school.
+If a child studies hard in order to do well in their schoolwork but ultimately do poorly, they may feel helpless and hopeless.